-recautionary statement(s) Fre Vention P260 Do not breathe mist / vapours / spray P264 Wash all exposed external body areas thoroughly after handling.
+recationally statement(s) revention P260 Do not breathe dust P264 Wash all exposed external body areas thoroughly after handling.
 P270 Do not eat, drink or smoke when using this product.
 P273 Avoid release to the environment P280 Wear protective gloves, protective clothing, eye protection and face protection. recautionary statement(s) Res sponse P305 + P351 + P338 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
-P310 Immediately call a POISON CENTRE / doctor / physician / first aider P301 + P312 Call a POISON CENTER/doctor/physician/first aider if you feel unwell.
-P301 + P330 + P331 IF SWALLOWED: Rine mouth.
-Do not induce vomiting P303 + P361 + P353 IF ON SKIN (or hair): Take off immediately all contaminated clothing.
-Rinse skin with water (or shower).
-P363 Wash contaminated clothing before use.
-P304 + P340 IF INHALED: remove person to fresh air and keep comfortable for breathing. recautionary statement(s) Sto rage P5405 Store locked up
+P304 + P340 + P310 IF INHALED: remove person to fresh air and keep comfortable for breathing.
+Immediately call a POISON CENTRE / doctor / physician / first aider P303 + P361 + P353 IF ON SKIN (or hair): take off immediately all contaminated clothing.
+Rinse skin with water.
+P301 + P312 Call a POISON CENTER/doctor/physician/first aider if you feel unwell.

+Precautionary statement(s) Storage